Quantcast

 - William Shakespeare

-Focusing on WHOs like this is far from a moral approach.
-But it is how things work naturally within our brains.
-If you’ve ever sold anything, even if it was selling your idea WITHOUT an argument, then you’ve already been connecting WHOs and Whats anyway a.
-You had to; because that’s the only way to get persuasion (and manipulation) done.
-Every decision made has an emotional component (To known what’s a pro and what’s a con).
-Therefore connecting What path you want them to take (a logical tool) with WHO they are (an emotional one) is necessary.
-This just isn’t a form of manipulation when you remind someone of WHO they actually are after they’ve lost track of it, or when you give them a path that actually benefit a them a a much as you.
+Every decision uses emotions, and therefore, connecting What path you want them to take (a logical tool) with WHO they are (an emotional one) is necessary.
+Thing is, this isn’t a form of manipulation when you remind someone of WHO they actually are after they’ve lost track of it, or when you give them a path that actually benefits them as much as you.
 In a world like ours, people lose track of their WHOs a lot, sadly, and if you remind them, it’s not an unnecessary change in behavior.
-You’ve simply allowed them to make the same choice they would have made anyway, if they had known themselves. and their own desires better.
+You’ve simply allowed them to make the same choice they would have made anyway, if they had known themselves, and their own desires better.

 "Who is it that can tell me who I am?"